-St. James’s Place is a FTSE 100 company, with over $140 billion of client funds under management.
+St. James’s Place Wealth Management was founded in 1991 and is now a FTSE 100 company, with over £143.1 billion of client funds under management.
 The company specializes in delivering face-to-face, personalized wealth management advice and services through the Partnership, its own group of more than 4,000 qualified advisers.
 St. James’s Place operates predominantly out of the UK, but also has a presence in Hong Kong, Singapore, and Shanghai.

 Data Virtualization at St. James’s Place